xgeek-net/pipeline/README.md

 ## Overview
-Pipeline is a metadata deploy app for Salesforce, supports:
+Pipeline is a metadata deploy app for Salesforce, supports:<br /><br />
 ・Quickly making Changeset from Excel/CSV, in 10 seconds or less!
+(Coming soon)<br />
-(Coming soon) ・No dependencies on Salesforce Org, deploying metadata between different organizations.
+・No dependencies on Salesforce Org, deploying metadata between different organizations.<br />
-・Deploying metadata base on git flow, pull from Github/Bitbucket Branchs, Pull Requests and Commits.
+・Deploying metadata base on git flow, pull from Github/Bitbucket Branchs, Pull Requests and Commits.<br />

 ## Installation